movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
 Movement Kitchen offers women's health focused 1:1 and small group coaching to help you break out of the physio-gym loop and get stronger for good.
 Lower-back and pelvic-floor-friendly workouts, always.

-<a class="big" href="https://movementkitchen.simplybook.it/v2/#book/service/44">Book a FREE Clarity Call</a>

 ### Conventional exercise doesn't work for everyone.

 Some people's bellies don't respond well to sit-ups, straight leg lifts, yoga boats or Pilates hundreds.
 Some people throw their back out every time they go to the gym.
 Some people need to remember to wear a pad before going to any exercise class that includes skipping or jumping.